-Applicants experiencing technical difficulties outside of their control must notify the FCC as soon as possible but no later than 48 hours prior to the application deadline, with proof of technical difficulties.
+Applicants experiencing technical difficulties outside of their control must notify the FCC as soon as possible but no later than 48 hours prior to the application deadline, with documented proof of technical difficulties.
 The FCC will work with that applicant on a case-by-case basis to assist in resolving such matters prior to the application deadline.
 Failure to timely notify the FCC of the issue that prevented the timely filing of the application may preclude consideration of the award.

-A list of FCC contacts can be found in Section XV - FCC Awarding Agency Contact Information of this NOFO.
 For additional assistance using www.grants.gov, please contact the Grants.gov Help Desk at (800) 518-4726 or support@grants.gov.
-For programmatic or grants management questions, please contact the FCC Grants Team by e-mail at ACPgrants@fcc.gov.
+For programmatic questions, please contact the FCC Grants Team by e-mail at ACPgrants@fcc.gov.